morgyy/dsc-phase-2-project-v3/README.md

 - Focusing on producing geners like Action and Drama movies

--Choose well-rated stories with average spending
+- Choose well-rated movies with average spending

 - Pay attention to release timing and the audience rating